-Fig. 8.
+Fig 9.
 Throughput based on Group Formation Scenarios.

-The throughput was also measured separately for subgroups formed based on the different group formation scenarios.
-The results presented in Fig. 8, indicate that (2A) provides the lowest throughput since it involves considerable overhead at the DSP, in getting the service from another subgroup and then multicasting it to its users.
+The throughput was also analyzed separately for subgroups formed based on the different group formation scenarios.
+The results indicate that (2A) provides the lowest throughput since it involves considerable overhead at the DSP, in getting the service from another subgroup and then multicasting it to its users.
 (1) Offers the best throughput since it involves no additional overhead.
 (2B) offers an intermediate level of throughput since it involves some overhead in transferring the users to the subgroup, where the requested service is available.
+The results are derived out of mathematical inference.